ulb-mlg/INFO-F422/practicals/introduction.md

 # Introduction
 ## Welcome
-Welcome to the *Statistical Foundations of Machine Learning* course, part of the Master's program in Computer Science at ULB.
+Welcome to the practicals handbook of the *Statistical Foundations of Machine Learning* course, part of the Master's program in Computer Science at ULB.
 This course provides the essential mathematical and algorithmic foundations behind the modern techniques used in machine learning, with a strong focus on statistics, probabilistic modeling, and regression/classification methods.
 It is the perfect starting point for anyone aiming to understand, build, and evaluate predictive models rigorously.
+The present document aims at bringing additional examples, tools and exercises to help understanding the main course's contents.

 ---

-## Why This Course?
+## Why This Book?

 Machine learning is not magic.
 It is grounded in solid mathematical ideas, especially probability theory, statistics, linear algebra, and optimization.
 Understanding **how and why** algorithms work is crucial for designing good systems that are not only performant but also interpretable and reliable.

-This course will:
+This book will:

 - Build your **intuition** for probabilistic reasoning and statistical inference.
 - Introduce **core regression and classification models**, from linear regression to neural networks.